npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Tue, 25 Jun 2024 18:14:42 +0530
 ### [What is a digital lock that is supposed to keep NEET question papers safe?](https://www.firstpost.com/explainers/neet-question-paper-leak-what-is-digital-lock-tampering-nta-13785997.html)

-Article found but Couldn't summarize
-A digital lock system was introduced by the National Testing Agency (NTA) in 2019 to protect NEET papers from leaks.
-However, these locks failed to open at some examination centres this year
+The investigation into the NEET paper leak case has revealed several security gaps.
+Digital locks, introduced in 2019 to protect question papers, failed to open at certain examination centres, causing delays in distribution.

+The Bihar Police's Economic Offences Unit has also discovered tampering with the seven-layered packaging of question papers.
+This includes irregularities in the aluminum boxes and a breach in the innermost envelope.

+The CBI is now leading the investigation, hoping to uncover further details about the alleged leak.

 Tue, 25 Jun 2024 17:21:39 +0530
 ### [Kenya on edge over new finance bill: What's it all about?](https://www.firstpost.com/explainers/kenya-on-edge-over-new-finance-bill-whats-it-all-about-13785999.html)